Cloud communications - what is it and why do you need it?

 Chat clients are another form of cloud communications but are based on text rather than voice.

 Commonly known as live chat in business, these hosted services are particularly useful in frontline customer services where they can be used to help answer less complex queries.
 They can also be integrated with chatbots - a type of AI that can answer the most straightforward questions, such as those you may find in an FAQ.
 This frees up customer service operatives to deal with more complex situations that require a human touch, whether that's also via chat or over the phone.

 Another use of chat clients is for internal communications.
-Products like Slack enable employees to collaborate with each other in dedicated channels set by the business, as well as instant messaging between two individuals or a small group.
+Products like Microsoft Teams and Slack enable employees to collaborate with each other in dedicated channels set by the business, as well as instant messaging between two individuals or a small group.
 There are even options to create private external rooms to allow people from outside of the main business to collaborate on a project.

 Some chat clients, such as Skype, also incorporate voice and video calling.
 While these aren't a full unified communications service (as laid out below), they may be suitable for some organisations' needs as a halfway house between the two.

 What is Unified Communications as a Service?